Richard O'Sullivan: Career as child actor

-O'Sullivan's first film appearance was as an extra playing one of the children singing in the Sunday School sequence of The Yellow Balloon, filmed in 1952 when he was eight years old and released in 1953.
+O'Sullivan appeared in his first film at the age of eight as an extra as one of the children singing in the Sunday school sequence of The Yellow Balloon, filmed in 1952 and released in 1953.
 He then played the main character in The Stranger's Hand, starring Alida Valli and Trevor Howard, in 1953.

-Possibly his earliest television work was the part he played in the Sherlock Holmes episode, "The Unlucky Gambler", broadcast on 18 July 1955.
+Possibly his earliest television work was his part in a Sherlock Holmes episode, "The Case of the Unlucky Gambler", broadcast on 18 July 1955.
 He appeared in the Children's Film Foundation's first serial, Raiders of the River, also produced in 1955.
-He also acted the part of Don Armado's pageboy Moth in Shakespeare's 'Love's Labour's Lost' directed by Peter Hall at the Royal Shakespeare Theatre, Stratford, in 1956.
+He also acted the part of Don Armado's pageboy Moth in Shakespeare's Love's Labour's Lost directed by Peter Hall at the Royal Shakespeare Theatre, Stratford, in 1956.
 In the film It's Great to Be Young (1956), he appeared alongside John Mills.

-The following year, he played the title character in a BBC Television five part Sunday serial Little Lord Fauntleroy and then with Keith Michell and Belinda Lee in the opulent swashbuckler, Dangerous Exile, playing Louis XVII, the ten-year-old son of Louis XVI and Marie Antoinette.
-Also during that period, he featured in two episodes of Sapphire Films' The Adventures of Robin Hood (1957) alongside Richard Greene, one role being that of Will Dale in the episode "The Challenge of the Black Knight".
+In 1957, he played the title character in the BBC Television five part Sunday serial Little Lord Fauntleroy, and then with Keith Michell and Belinda Lee in the opulent and swashbuckling Dangerous Exile playing Louis XVII, the ten-year-old son of Louis XVI and Marie Antoinette.
+During this period he also featured in two episodes of Sapphire Films' The Adventures of Robin Hood (1957) alongside Richard Greene, one role being that of Will Dale in the episode "The Challenge of the Black Knight".
 In the Sword of Freedom series (1957), also made by Sapphire, he played Alberto in the episode "Chart of Gold".
 In an early Carry On film, Carry On Teacher (1959), he had the small role of pupil Robin Stevens.
 Around the same time, he was cast in the role of Pierre van der Mal in an early scene of The Nun's Story (also 1959), playing the younger brother of Gabrielle (Audrey Hepburn).
-Also around that time, he had a leading role in an episode of the Sapphire/ITC series The Four Just Men ("The Man with the Golden Touch", 1959), as Neapolitan street urchin Pietro, who foils a robbery.
+He had a leading role in an episode of the Sapphire/ITC series The Four Just Men ("The Man with the Golden Touch") (1959) as the Neapolitan street urchin Pietro who foils a robbery.

+In the 1960s, O'Sullivan appeared in two Cliff Richard films: The Young Ones (1961) and Wonderful Life (1964).